 How Timeshares Are Owned in Perpetuity

-Most timeshares owned by deceased individuals become part of their estate when they pass away.
-In other words, along with other personal assets, timeshares and their responsibilities are also passed down.
-A perpetuity clause is in some timeshare contracts.
+Most vacation ownership that’s owned by deceased individuals becomes part of their estate when they pass away.
+In other words, along with other personal assets, timeshares, and their responsibilities are also passed down.
+A perpetuity clause is in some vacation ownership contracts.

-It is common for timeshare titles to have perpetuity clauses, which means they are inherited forever.
-This is known as a deeded timeshares.
+It is common for vacation ownership titles to have perpetuity clauses, which means they are inherited forever.
+This is known as a deeded timeshare.

 Right to Use (RTU) timeshares are typically over a specific period of time.
 So, in this case, the ownership expires when the contract ends.
-The expiration date will be written into the timeshare contract at the time of purchase.
-If you inherit an RTU timeshare, you only take over the timeshare responsibilities until the contract is over.
+The expiration date will be written into the vacation ownership contract at the time of purchase.
+If you inherit this form of ownership, you only take over the ownership responsibilities until the contract is over.
 So, if you’re looking to get rid of your parent’s RTU timeshare, you may have to just wait until it expires.

 Timeshare owners can name their next-of-kin as co-trustees.
-This ensures they get to do whatever they want with their timeshare.
-As co-trustee, they have the choice to keep, sell, give away, or abandon their timeshare after inheriting it.
-By abandoning a timeshare, the inheritors won’t be responsible for timeshare payments.
-If you are unsure about handling your timeshare ownership inheritance, we recommend consulting with an estate attorney.
+This ensures they get to do whatever they want with their vacation ownership.
+As co-trustee, they have the choice to keep, sell, give away, or abandon their vacation ownership after inheriting it.
+By abandoning a timeshare, the inheritors won’t be responsible for its payments.
+If you are unsure about handling your vacation ownership inheritance, we recommend consulting with an estate attorney.

-What Should I Do If You Inherit A Timeshare and Want to Get Rid of It
+What Should I Do If I Inherit A Timeshare and Want to Get Rid of It?

-Hopefully, if you inherit your parents’ timeshare, it isn’t a surprise and you are ready to keep it or have a plan in place to get rid of it.
+Hopefully, if you inherit your parent’s vacation ownership, it isn’t a surprise and you are ready to keep it or have a plan in place to get rid of it.
 But, if you don’t have a plan in place, there are options like renting, selling, giving it away, or abandoning the ownership.

 Rent Your Timeshare

-Our marketplace allows you to rent out your timeshare if you inherit one that you won’t use.
-During the years that you won’t use your inherited timeshare, renting it out will allow you to cover your annual dues and put some money back in your pocket.
+Our marketplace allows you to rent out your vacation ownership if you inherit one that you won’t use.
+During the years that you won’t use your vacation ownership, renting it out will allow you to cover your annual dues and put some money back in your pocket.
 In addition, your ownership will be advertised for rent by our experts and you will keep all the proceeds.
 Find out how we can help you rent your timeshare by calling 1-800-610-2734.

 Sell Your Timeshare

 Another option is to sell your parents’ timeshare on the resale market.
-You can easily sell your timeshare by posting it on Timeshares Only.
-Our timeshare resale experts can create an ad campaign tailored specifically to your timeshare if you call 1-800-610-2734 or fill out the form below.
+You can easily sell your timeshare by posting it on our marketplace.
+Our resale experts can create an ad campaign tailored specifically to your vacation ownership to target buyers around the world.
 A broker with experience in transferring ownership will be recommended to assist in the transfer as soon as you receive an acceptable offer.

 Give Your Timeshare Away